rodydavis/rodydavis/posts/lit-rich-text-editor.md

 ```

-Following this great suggestion [here](https://stackoverflow.com/a/62755574/7303311) the document check check to see all the avaliable fonts for the browser and given document.
+Following this great suggestion [here](https://stackoverflow.com/a/62755574/7303311) the document checks to see all the avaliable fonts for the browser and given document.

 ## Running